Open-I-Beam/swift-install/README.md

 # swift-install
-Ansible scripts to install Swift , om real or virtual vagrant environments.
-For further details see Wiki
+Ansible scripts to install Swift , on real or virtual vagrant environments.
+For further details see Wiki.

+Supported OS'es ,.Ubuntu >= 14.04 , Centos/RHEL >= 7